Management and Maintenance of High Performance Liquid Chromatography(HPLC) column

 2.3.7 Column storage First, the column must be cleaned before it can be stored.
-If it stored in aqueous solvents or water, the column may cause the growth of the microorganisms.
+If it is stored in aqueous solvents or water, the column may cause the growth of microorganisms.

 Polar chromatographic columns can be flushed with appropriate solvents such as dichloromethane;